Research

 Interests

-Matrix functions and matrix equations
+Matrix equations

 Tensor t-product

-Rounding-error analysis for communication-avoiding methods
+Rounding-error analysis

-FAIR data principles and open access in science
+FAIR data principles in scientific software

 Publications, pre-prints, and technical reports